digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 devices such as switchable relays, thermostats, sensors etc are available.
 More about Insteon can be found on [Wikipedia](http://en.wikipedia.org/wiki/Insteon).

-This binding provides access to the Insteon network by means of an Insteon PowerLinc Modem (PLM).
+This binding provides access to the Insteon network by means of either an Insteon PowerLinc Modem (PLM), or an Insteon Hub (2245-222 aka "Hub 2014").
 The modem can be connected to the openHAB server either via a serial port (Model 2413S) or a USB port (Model 2413U).
 The binding translates openHAB commands into Insteon messages and sends them on the Insteon network.
 Relevant messages from the Insteon network (like notifications about switches being toggled)